b-hayes/CLI/readme.md

 - Prevents the user from passing too many arguments unless the method is variadic.
 (Php allows it, but I don't.)
 - Help `--help` option will display your doc blocks if you have them.
 - Public vars/properties of your class become options/flags.
-- Colours and emojis encouraged (try the provided CLI::printLine() or Colour::string() methods).

-If your class implements `__invoke()` or you pass in an anonymous function/closure then your app immediately executes without the need for a command choice.
+If your class implements [`__invoke()`](https://www.php.net/manual/en/language.oop5.magic.php#object.invoke) or you pass in an anonymous function/closure then your app immediately executes without the need for the user to type a method/command name.

 ## Getting started example.
 For those unfamiliar with command-line scripts...